foonathan/memory/doc/installation.md

 See [options] for a list of all configuration options and CMake variables.

 Now the targets is available and to use the library in your application, call to `target_link_libraries(target foonathan_memory)`.
-This will also setups the include search path of the compiler.
+This will also setups the include search path of the compiler, as well as other required flags.

-The library requires C++11 support.
-If it is not already enabled for your target, you can use my [compatibility library].
-It provides an advanced `target_compile_features()` functionality with automated workaround code for missing features, but also a simple way to activate C++11.
-Just call `comp_target_features(target PUBLIC CPP11)`.
-This function is already available through the call to `add_subdirectory()` since `memory` is using it, too.

 ### 3. Code Usage